wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.14 =
+* Fixed odd use case where get_user_meta() sometimes returns an array with an empty string and other times returns an empty array.
+This bug manifested itself with a PHP warning from the phpHtmlLib plugin which wp-SwimTeam references.

 = 1.13 =

 * Fixed bug which prevented display of first and last name is user list within the Swim Team and Manage menus.